Mary Magdalene in the Desert

-Mary Magdalene in the Desert (French: Marie-Madeleine au désert) is a 1886 painting by Emmanuel Benner (1836-1896).
+Mary Magdalene in the Desert (French: Marie-Madeleine au désert) is an 1886 painting by Emmanuel Benner (1836-1896).
 It is now in the Strasbourg Museum of Modern and Contemporary Art.
 Its inventory number is 55.974.0.163.

 The painting is a depiction of Mary Magdalene as a voluptuous nude woman, who appears reclined while reading a folio in what is purportedly a cave in a desert.
 The painting was exhibited at the Salon de 1886 in Paris.